 They Make Them Easier to Identify

-From a distance, all cows look pretty much the same – unless you take a look at their spots.
-No two cows have exactly the same spot pattern.
-Some theories speculate that this is nature’s way of making it easier to tell one cow from another.
+From a distance, all cows look pretty much the same - unless you take a look at their spots.
+No two cows have the same spot pattern, just like no two snowflakes are the same.
+Some theories speculate that this is nature's way of making it easier to tell one cow from another.

 Science isn't the basis of every theory regarding the presence of cow spots.
 According to Native American legend, one summer night shortly after the formation of the universe, a herd of cows was attracted to the sight of a star falling from the sky.
 Glowing embers from the falling star landed on the cows, setting them on fire.